-Weak current legislation is what allows hunts to justify the use of terriermen, which allows hunts to use 1 terrier to dig out a fox under the gamekeepers exemption – an exemption that makes it legal to do so if they are protecting game birds or wild birds they are keeping for shooting from foxes, they can do this so long as:
+Weak current legislation is what allows hunts to justify the use of terriermen, which allows hunts to use one dog below ground to flush foxes out under the gamekeepers exemption – an exemption that makes it legal to do so if they are protecting game birds or wild birds they are keeping for shooting from foxes, they can do this so long as:

 - They own the land or have permission by the land owner